syncfusion-content/maui-docs/MAUI/Calendar/overview.md

    ![mothview-rtl-in-maui-calendar](images/overview/mothview-rtl-in-maui-calendar.png)

 * **Globalization** - Displays the current date and time based on the globalized date and time formats.
-You can able change the culture of the calendar.
+You can able to change the culture of the calendar.

    ![globalization-in-maui-calendar](images/overview/globalization-in-maui-calendar.png)